yuzc19/dclm/note.md

 with-proxy aws s3 ls --summarize --human-readable --recursive s3://commoncrawl/contrib/datacomp/DCLM-refinedweb/global-shard_01_of_10/local-shard_0_of_10/
 ```

+## Pipeline

+Please change the file location based on your system.

+### Step1: Get the required data

+We start from the DCLM-refinedweb pool and process the data with DCLM-fastText ourselves (two hard-coded paths are in `ray_processing/process.py` and `baselines/mappers/enrichers/quality_prediction_enrichers_calc_fasttext.py`).

+See `scripts/fasttext_sbatch.sh`:

+- `source_ref_paths`: one data split on AWS ("dataset_url": "s3://commoncrawl/contrib/datacomp/DCLM-refinedweb/global-shard_01_of_10/local-shard_0_of_10"), we can simply use global-shard_01_of_10/local-shard_x_of_10 for more splits
+- `output_dir`: processed text data dir

+One processed split will have ~36B tokens, so if the scale requires 138B tokens (e.g., 7B-1x), we need at least 8 splits to be processed since our later selection ratio will be ~0.5.

+### Step1.5: Selection

+Will update it after I tune the hyperparameters.

+### Step2: Tokenization

+Please install rust in your conda environment.

+See `rust_processing/tokshuf-rs/rust_tokenize.sh`:

+- `input`: the original text data dir (from previous steps)
+- `output`: the tokenized data dir

+### Step3: Pretraining

+See `scripts/pretrain_sbatch.sh`:

+- `scale`: DCLM running scale, please find the supported ones in `training/configs`
+- `data-config`: specify the run name ("name") and the tokenized data location ("manifest_url"), create one when you have a new dataset
+- `logs`: where to store the checkpoint
+- `multiple-data-passes`: used to allow multiple epochs

+### Step4: Evaluation

+See `scripts/eval_sbatch.sh`:

+- `method`: the generated checkpoint dir name
+- `checkpoint`: the specific epoch you want to evaluate
+- `model`: model scale config in `training/open_lm_configs`
+- `output-file`: where to store the evaluation result

+## Preprocessing Notes (Ignored)

 ### Ray

 To launch a local ray cluster, use the following command: